 This report was written by Olivier Vardakoulias and Victoria Tsitsoni ( both WWF Greece) and Dimitris Lalas (FACETS S.A.).
 We are grateful to Antonia Brand and Helena Mölter (Wuppertal Institute) for providing valuable inputs.

-Along with a number of clean energy, energy efficiency, and clean transport investments that can help Greece accelerate its decarbonization, Greece leverages RRF funds to support the coal phase out by 2028 by mobilizing additional investment in coal regions for a just transition.
-The Just Transition Fund itself actually provides only relatively limited funds for this.
+Along with a number of clean energy, energy efficiency, and clean transport investments that can help Greece accelerate its decarbonization, a good practice worth flagging is the leveraging of RRF funds to support the coal phase out by mobilizing additional investment in coal regions for a just transition.

 The 2021 budget introduces the notion of green budgeting for the first time in Greece.
 In 2020 the government joined the OECD’s Paris Collaborative on Green Budgeting and is currently developing methodologies for tracking the climate contribution of budgetary and fiscal policies.